-Other revenue' contributes a very little percantage to total revenue.
+Other revenue' contributes a little percentage to total revenue.
 Other revenue consists of items and services that the municipality offers such as income received from the sale of tender documents and the issue of clearance certificates.

-Operating grants and transfers totals R544 million in the 2022/23 below is a detailed split of the operating grants, this includes the operational portion of MIG of R28,6 million as per MSCOA regulations.
+Operating grants and transfers totals R549 million in the 2022/23 below are a detailed split of the operating grants, this includes the operational portion of MIG of R28,6 million as per MSCOA regulations.